Each year, more than 300,000 foreign workers come to work in Canada on Temporary Work Permits.

 - In recognition that certain persons in Canada for reasons other than the above-mentioned, such as the making of a refugee claim, need to support themselves.

-- Once the LMIA is granted, the Canadian employer can extend a temporary job offer to the foreign skilled worker.
+- Once the LMIA is granted, the Canadian employer can provide a temporary job offer to the foreign skilled worker.
 The employer must send a copy of the positive LMIA along with a detailed job offer letter to the foreign skilled worker.

 A Canada Border Services Agency (CBSA) officer will issue the Canada Temporary Work Permit at the point of entry when the foreign worker arrives in Canada.